 - You have “approval-in-principle” to stay in Canada from Immigration and Citizenship Canada

 - You are a protected person.

 Most residents have to declare all income from any source, worldwide, but protected persons have a special exemption.
 If you have been granted protected person status by the Refugee Board of Canada or Immigration and Citizenship Canada, and if you receive funds from a charitable organization, you don’t have to declare the amounts as income as long as they are not pay from employment.

 Your obligation to file an income tax return and pay any amounts due on time are balanced by benefits you may receive.
 When you file your tax return, you become eligible for tax rebates, benefit payments and tax refunds.

-This might all seem complicated, but there are tax software programs to help you with all of your tax filing needs.
-TurboTax is Canada’s most used tax preparation software because of the ease in using the products and offers assistance to either file the return for you, to assist you as you prepare it on your own, or you can do it completely on your own because the product is that good, and easy to follow.
-You do not need to be a Canadian Tax Expert to file with Turbo Tax.
+This might all seem complicated, but there are various tax software programs to help you with all of your tax filing needs.
+TurboTax Canada is the most used tax preparation software as it is easy to use, additionally it offers assistance to either file the return for you, or to assist you as you prepare it on your own, or you can do it completely on your own.
+Let’s get you started, click here.